Update June 17, 2019 – The below decision was affirmed on appeal. Details covered here on the excellent Boxing Exq website

 Deontay Wilder and Alexander Povetkin where contracted to compete for the WBC world heavyweight title in Moscow on May 21, 2016.
 It was agreed that the WBC’s “rules and regulations shall govern the event in its entirety and shall be binding on all parties.“.

 Included in the WBC’s rules was a softly worded doping prohibition stating that boxers “should not take, ingest, or have administered to him any substance, medicine, or drug…that may enhance or reduce the boxer’s performance in the ring“.
 VADA was contracted to conduct anti-doping testing.
-It was agreed that if a positive doping finding occured that such a boxer “shall be subject to such penalties or treatment as the WBC may determine appropriate in its sole discretion“.
+It was agreed that if a positive doping finding occurred that such a boxer “shall be subject to such penalties or treatment as the WBC may determine appropriate in its sole discretion“.

 With those key facts in place VADA tested Povetkin on April 7, April 8 and April 11 before an April 27, 2016 sample tested positive for the banned substance Meldonium.
 The drug was not placed on the World Anti Doping Agencies prohibited list until January 1, 2016.
 The scientific background as to the drug’s elimination rate was developing and it was possible for an athlete to ingest the drug before it was banned and not have a positive finding until after.